(current to March 2017)

 Zac lives in Ottawa, and when he’s not playing music he’s listening to it.
 He has a beard, dogs, and his favourite colour is flannel.
 Armed with shockingly attractive looks, he quickly became the city’s best, just below-average music aficionado.

-RETIRED: Kevin McGowan, Steve Fouchard, Phil Dukarsky, Christina Speziale, John Sekera, Michael Jacobe, Stewart Wiseman, and Kristine St.-Pierre.
+RETIRED: Kevin McGowan, Steve Fouchard, Phil Dukarsky, Christina Speziale, John Sekera, Michael Jacobe, Stewart Wiseman, Kristine St.-Pierre, and Jasper Rain.

 Want to Join The Team?

 We’re looking for contributors who want to write, do audio or video….whatever interests you.
 If you have an idea, drop us a line at firstname.lastname@example.org.
 Please note, we cannot pay for people’s contributions because we are a non-profit organization.
-(Literally, we earn zero revenue.)
+(Literally, we have zero profit.)